aws/karpenter-provider-aws/website/content/en/docs/getting-started/getting-started-with-karpenter/_index.md

 {{% /alert %}}

 {{% alert title="Pod Identity Supports Notice" color="warning" %}}
 Karpenter now supports using [Pod Identity](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) to authenticate AWS SDK to make API requests to AWS services using AWS Identity and Access Management (IAM) permissions.
-This feature not supported on versions of Kubernetes < 1.24.
-If you are running an earlier version of Kubernetes, you will need to use the [IAM Roles for Service Accounts(IRSA)](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html) for pod authentication instead.
+This feature not supported on versions of Kubernetes < 1.24 and when used with Fargate profile.
+If you are running an earlier version of Kubernetes or deploying Karpenter containers on Fargate, you will need to use the [IAM Roles for Service Accounts(IRSA)](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html) for pod authentication instead.
 You can enable these IRSA with `--set "serviceAccount.annotations.eks\.amazonaws\.com/role-arn=${KARPENTER_IAM_ROLE_ARN}"` when applying the Karpenter helm chart.
 {{% /alert %}}

 {{% alert title="Warning" color="warning" %}}